 The Profile of an Active Shooter

 The average profile of an active shooter is very different from your everyday criminal or murderer.
-In fact, the profile is almost entirely backwards.
+In fact, the profile is almost entirely backward.
 For the most part, an active shooter wants to cause as much damage as possible and mentally scar as many survivors as possible.
 They usually have no problem being identified because they usually do not have plans of surviving the ordeal anyway.
 In fact, in some instances, the notoriety is a big part of their plan.
 Here is what you can assume about your active shooter:

 - They are often intelligent.